UNITES-Lab/keylogging/flush_reload/README.md

 ***Keylogger will not be in effect under simulation mode***

 ### Real Keystroke Mode
-1. Repeat step 1 and 2 above
+1. Repeat step 1 and 2 above with the flag --real
 2. Compile the code
 ```
 make